About Shell Energy fibre broadband deals

 Shell Energy Superfast Fibre

-Superfast Fibre has an average download speed of 35Mb/s for just under £30 per month.
+Superfast Fibre has an average download speed of 35Mb/s for just over £30 per month.
 A budget option which still vastly improves on ADSL performance for streaming and gaming.

 Shell Energy Superfast Fibre Plus